SC-Develop/SCD-Shoutcast/README.md

 ```
 http://localhost:8000/
 ```
 You should see the mount point 'stream'

-You can hear the audio stream through vlc typing the addres:
+You can also hear the audio stream through vlc typing the addres:
 ```
 http://localhost:8000/stream
 ```